-Understanding the different types of senior care can help you make an informed decision on which option is best for you or your loved one.
+Understanding the different types of senior care can help you make an informed decision.
 Options include:

 Table of Contents: